 Mara is interested in dialogue across both physical and psychological boundaries.
 In 2017, she gave a Tedx talk about the meaning of borders and nationalism entitled “The edges that blur.”

 She is now working on The Injured Body, a documentary about racism in America, focusing exclusively on the voices of women of color.
 The film is being fiscally sponsored by NYWIFT and is slated to premiere in 2022.
 Her production company is Neelum Films.

-Mara is honored to be one of the featured changemakers in RMSC’s new exhibit, The Changemakers: Rochester Women Who Changed the World.
-The exhibit highlights stories of women visionaries and trailblazers from Rochester.
+Mara was honored to be one of the featured changemakers in RMSC’s exhibit, The Changemakers: Rochester Women Who Changed the World.
+The exhibit highlighted stories of women visionaries and trailblazers from Rochester.

 Born in Pakistan, raised in Belguim, and now living in New York has provided Mara Ahmed with a unique worldview.
 As a desendent of those impacted by the creation of the partition between Pakistan and India, she’s seen the impact of attempting to condense a diverse population down to a singular identity that fails to define its members.
 Through her art, she attempts to tear down these arbitrarily created borders… and force the viewer to imagine a better world.
 A world without borders.